-What is deformational Plagiocephaly?Deformational Plagiocephaly is characterized by unusual flattening of an infant’s head and often a prominent or flattened forehead is visible.
+Deformational Plagiocephaly is characterized by unusual flattening of an infant’s head and often a prominent or flattened forehead is visible.
 Plagiocephaly exhibits a variety of different head shapes, including flattening on one side of the back of the head with an asymmetric forehead, and brachycephalic head shapes that are flat across the entire back of the head with very prominent foreheads.

-However, the additional time many infants spend in infant seats, car seats, and other supine (back) positions places them at risk to develop greater flatness and/or asymmetrically shaped heads.
+However, the additional time many infants spend in infant seats, car seats, and other supine (back) positions places them at risk of developing greater flatness and/or asymmetrically shaped heads.
 But this program alone is not responsible for the increased incidence.
-Other factors that may influence the development of deformational Plagiocephaly include: premature births, restrictive intrauterine positioning, cervical spinal abnormalities and/or birth trauma.
+Other factors that may influence the development of deformational plagiocephaly include premature births, restrictive intrauterine positioning, cervical spinal abnormalities, and/or birth trauma.

-This muscle tightness or imbalance causes the head to rest consistently in the same position, creating areas of flatness on the back of the skull and compensatory growth in order areas of the head.
+This muscle tightness or imbalance causes the head to rest consistently in the same position, creating areas of flatness on the back of the skull and compensatory growth in other areas of the head.
 Physical therapy is often prescribed to address torticollis.
-Home programs for stretching and massage of the affected muscle are very successful at addressing this problem.
+Home programs for stretching and massage of the affected muscle are very successful in addressing this problem.

-Orthomerica has published a repositioning guide in english and spanish and a program called “Tummy Time Tools” to provide you with more information.
+Orthomerica has published a repositioning guide in English and Spanish and a program called “Tummy Time Tools” to provide you with more information.

 The cranial remolding orthosis treatment program focuses on redirecting cranial growth toward greater symmetry.
 This is accomplished by maintaining contact over the prominent areas of the head, and allowing room for growth in the areas of flattening.
 This treatment has been used by medical professionals since 1979 when Sterling Clarren, MD wrote the first article about the use of cranial remolding orthoses for infants with deformational Plagiocephaly and torticollis.

 There are certain signs that may indicate that your infant needs a cranial remolding orthosis.
 However, please keep in mind that some degree of asymmetry in the skull is normal for everyone, so it is actually the magnitude of the asymmetry that indicates whether treatment with a cranial remolding orthosis is warranted.
 If you recognize that your infant’s face is not symmetrical, their head is higher or wider than normal, or that there is flatness on the back side of their head, you may want to visit your physician for further assessment.